lancedb/lancedb/docs/src/python/duckdb.md

 # DuckDB

-LanceDB is very well-integrated with [DuckDB](https://duckdb.org/), an in-process SQL OLAP database.
-This integration is done via [Arrow](https://duckdb.org/docs/guides/python/sql_on_arrow) .
+In Python, LanceDB tables can also be queried with [DuckDB](https://duckdb.org/), an in-process SQL OLAP database.
+This means you can write complex SQL queries to analyze your data in LanceDB.

+This integration is done via [Apache Arrow](https://duckdb.org/docs/guides/python/sql_on_arrow), which provides zero-copy data sharing between LanceDB and DuckDB.
+DuckDB is capable of passing down column selections and basic filters to LanceDB, reducing the amount of data that needs to be scanned to perform your query.
+Finally, the integration allows streaming data from LanceDB tables, allowing you to aggregate tables that won't fit into memory.
+All of this uses the same mechanism described in DuckDB's blog post *[DuckDB quacks Arrow](https://duckdb.org/2021/12/03/duck-arrow.html)*.

 We can demonstrate this by first installing `duckdb` and `lancedb`.